nicholasdower/arj/README.md

 end
 ```

+Configure the queue adapter.

-If using Rails, configure the queue adapter:
+If using Rails:

 ```ruby
 class MyApplication < Rails::Application